ropensci/roweb3/content/blog/2024-09-04-deposits-in-the-wild/index.md

 <pre class="mermaid">
 flowchart LR
+    accTitle: Overview of metadata workflow
+    accDescr: deposit metadata and creator metadata are stored as CSV files.
+Those CSV files are ingested into targets along with their corresponding data files.
+The metadata files and data files are combined in targets to create a Zenodo deposit.
     A[Deposit Metadata CSV] --> G(ELT in targets)
     B[Creator Metadata CSV] --> G
     C[ Data Files]  --> G